kcarnold/cs344/content/units/05learning/homework.md

 - Train a model to label the MNIST handwritten digits (10 classes, cross-entropy loss, see below for model details)
 - Evaluate the accuracy on the test set.
-- Compare the results of the following different models:
+- Compare the results of the following different models (tune the learning rate and number of epochs as needed to get a good fit):
   - a single layer (logistic regression) model
   - a two-layer model with 30 hidden dimensions and ReLU activation.
 - Optionally, also compare these variations:
   - try regularization, e.g., weight decay
+  - Try different hidden dimensionality
   - Try to predict the digit as a *regression* task (i.e., predict a single number) using Mean Squared Error loss.
 Analyze the results -- why was this a bad idea?

 Constraints: